yutui1281461/pulsar/site/_includes/explanations/deploying-zk.md

 let all the others be ZK observers.
 For example, to form a 7 servers quorum, we can pick 3 servers from `us-west`, 2 from `us-central` and 2 from `us-east`.

-This will guarantee that writes to configuration store will be possible even if one of these regions is unreachable.
+This will guarantee that writes to global ZooKeeper will be possible even if one of these regions is unreachable.

 The ZK configuration in all the servers will look like: